-Students who have reached the halfway point of their maximum program completion time must have successfully completed 60% of the clock/credit hours attempted.
+Students who have reached the halfway point of their maximum program completion time must have successfully completed 60% of the clock hours/credit units attempted.

-Students who have reached 75% of their maximum program completion time must have successfully completed 65% of the clock/credit hours attempted.
+Students who have reached 75% of their maximum program completion time must have successfully completed 65% of the clock hours/credit units attempted.